Subtitles and translations for ESO videos

 Where they are available, you can select subtitles directly in our embeddable web player, for example on the ESOcast pages on our website.
 Simply click on the icon labelled CC (Closed Captioning), which appears in the bottom right corner of a video when subtitles are available.
 By clicking on the "settings" icon, you can also see which languages are available.
 If your language is not available yet, you have the chance to contribute and add it (see below how to proceed).

 - In QuickTime Player on Windows, the subtitles do not display properly (either play the episode within iTunes, or download the free VLC media player and play the file in that program).

 Translating a video into your language

-If you want to help us by translating the subtitles into your language, you just need to create a (free) account at dotSUB.
-Then, simply choose a video and start translating.
+If you want to help us by translating the subtitles into your language, you just need to create a (free) account at YouTube and join our Volunteer Translators list in order to receive our notifications.

 Notes for translators of ESO videos

 - To join our team of volunteer translators and get advance notice of translation opportunities, please fill out the form at: Volunteer Translators

 - We ask that translators should be fluent in both English and the language into which you are translating, and that you have a good understanding of the scientific and technical terms used in the videos.

 - Write your translation clearly and accurately, using correct grammar, spelling, and punctuation.
 While your translation must as accurately as possible reflect the meaning of the original text, it does not have to be a word-for-word literal translation.
 You may, for example, translate idioms into equivalent idioms in your language.

 - We ask that you check your translation with a friend or colleague for style and accuracy.